awsdocs/aws-codedeploy-user-guide/doc_source/instances-ec2-create.md

 1. If you want to open the HTTP port, choose the **Add Rule** button, and from the **Type** drop\-down list, choose **HTTP**\.
 Accept the default **Source** value of **Anywhere 0\.0\.0\.0/0**, and then choose **Review and Launch**\.
 **Note**
 In a production environment, we recommend restricting access to the SSH, RDP, and HTTP ports, instead of specifying **Anywhere 0\.0\.0\.0/0**\.
-AWS CodeDeploy does not require unrestricted port access and does not require HTTP access\.
+CodeDeploy does not require unrestricted port access and does not require HTTP access\.
 For more information, see [Tips for Securing Your Amazon EC2 Instance](https://aws.amazon.com/articles/1233)\.

    If a **Boot from General Purpose \(SSD\)** dialog box appears, follow the instructions, and then choose **Next**\.